Stability-Preserving, Time-Efficient Mechanisms for School Choice in Two Rounds: Abstract

 \section{Abstract}

 We address the following dynamic version of the school choice question: a city, named City, admits students in two temporally-separated rounds, denoted $\cR_1$ and $\cR_2$.
-In round $\cR_1$, the capacity of each school is fixed but in round $\cR_2$, the City is happy to allocate extra seats to specific schools per the recommendation of the mechanism; in turn, the latter has to meet specified requirements.
-We study three natural settings of this model, with the requirements getting increasingly more stringent.
-For Settings I and II, we give pairs of polynomial time mechanisms $(\cM_1, \cM_2)$ which, besides addressing the specific requirements, find stable matchings, are dominant strategy incentive compatible (DSIC) w.r.t. reporting preference lists of students, and never break, in round $\cR_2$, a match created in round $\cR_1$.
+In round $\cR_1$, the capacity of each school is fixed and mechanism $\cM_1$ finds a student optimal stable matching.
+In round $\cR_2$, certain parameters change, e.g., new students move into the City or the City is happy to allocate extra seats to specific schools.
+We study a number of Settings of this kind and give polynomial time algorithms for obtaining a stable matching for the new situations.

-In Setting III, the mechanism needs to deal with residents of the City who try to game the system by not participating in round $\cR_1$ and only showing up in round $\cR_2$, in addition to gaming by misreporting preference lists.
-For this setting, we need to introduce the notion of a {\em non-oblivious mechanism:} such a mechanism needs to know the preference lists of {\em all} students who reside in the City, including the ones who don't participate in round $\cR_1$.
-Further, we need to weaken DSIC to mechanisms in which truth-telling is a Nash equilibrium; we call these ICNE mechanisms.

-After establishing, via two impossibility results, that the strongest result we can hope to obtain for Setting III is a pair of non-oblivious, stability-preserving, ICNE mechanisms, we present such a pair.
-Both mechanisms of the pair run in polynomial time.
+It is well established that switching the school of a student midway, unsynchronized with her classmates, can cause traumatic effects.
+This fact guides us to two types of results, the first simply disallows any re-allocations in round $\cR_2$, and the second asks for a stable matching that minimizes the number of re-allocations.
+For the latter, we prove that the stable matchings which minimize the number of re-allocations form a sublattice of the lattice of stable matchings.
+Observations about incentive compatibility are woven into these results.
+We also give a third type of results, namely proofs of NP-hardness for a mechanism for round $\cR_2$ under certain settings.